Mattyx22/riddleSolver-cc/docs/advanced-method.md

 This function is used by another function called <strong>searching</strong>.
 <strong>isItemInArray</strong> takes two parameters: <strong>array</strong> and <strong>item</strong>.
-First one is always relating to <strong>matching</strong> variable.
+The first one is always relating to <strong>matching</strong> variable.
-Second one is taking "coordinates" of value that will be replaced by value 0.
+The second one is taking "coordinates" of value that will be replaced by value 0.

 ```javascript
 function isItemInArray(array, item) {